Accelerated first-order methods for a class of semidefinite programs: Numerical experiments

 In our instance generation procedure, we ensure that equality holds throughout this chain of inequalities.

-We will compare the performance of CertSDP on instances of \eqref{eq:dist_min_qmp} to that of several first-order methods from the literature: the complementary slackness SDP algorithm (CSSDP)~\cite{ding2021optimal}, ProxSDP~\cite{souto2020exploiting}, and the splitting cone solver (SCS)~\cite{odonoghue2016conic}.
+We will compare the performance of CertSDP on instances of \eqref{eq:dist_min_qmp} to that of several first-order methods from the literature: the complementary slackness SDP algorithm (CSSDP)~\cite{ding2021optimal}, SketchyCGAL~\cite{yurtsever2021scalable}, ProxSDP~\cite{souto2020exploiting}, and the splitting cone solver (SCS)~\cite{odonoghue2016conic}.
+In addition to these convex-optimization-based algorithms, we also compare our results with the nonconvex Burer-Monteiro method~\cite{burer2003nonlinear}.
 We discuss these algorithms and relevant implementation details in \cref{subsec:implementation_algs} and the instance generation procedure in \cref{subsec:random_instances} before presenting the numerical results in \cref{subsec:numerical_results}.

+\cref{subsec:additional} includes a summary of additional experiments inspired by the phase retrieval problem~\cite{candes2015phase}.
+We defer the details of these experiments and their implementation details to \cref{sec:additional_exp}.

 All algorithms and experiments are implemented in Julia and run on a machine with an AMD Opteron 4184 processor with 12 CPUs and 70GB of RAM.
 Our code is publicly available at: